MoonlightByte/Pythagora-LLM-Proxy/README.md

 ## Model Compatibility

-The [DeepSeek-Coder instruct model](https://huggingface.co/deepseek-ai/deepseek-coder-6.7b-instruct) has been fine-tuned to be compatible with the GPT Pilot application.
-The fine-tuned model can be found at [LoupGarou/deepseek-coder-6.7b-instruct-pythagora-gguf](https://huggingface.co/LoupGarou/deepseek-coder-6.7b-instruct-pythagora-gguf).
+Both [DeepSeek-Coder instruct model](https://huggingface.co/deepseek-ai/deepseek-coder-6.7b-instruct) and [DeepSeek-Coder instruct model](https://huggingface.co/deepseek-ai/deepseek-coder-33b-instruct) have been fine-tuned for compatibility with the GPT Pilot application.
+The fine-tuned models can be found at [LoupGarou/deepseek-coder-6.7b-instruct-pythagora-gguf](https://huggingface.co/LoupGarou/deepseek-coder-6.7b-instruct-pythagora-gguf) and [LoupGarou/deepseek-coder-6.7b-instruct-pythagora-gguf](https://huggingface.co/LoupGarou/deepseek-coder-33b-instruct-pythagora-gguf).

 ## Known Issues & Error Handling

-These 6.7b models work best when used with the accompanying proxy script from GitHub: [Pythagora-LLM-Proxy](https://github.com/MoonlightByte/Pythagora-LLM-Proxy).
-I recommend you check there and use the latest model to ensure proper error handling and formatting.
+These 6.7b and 33b models work best when used with the accompanying proxy script from GitHub: [Pythagora-LLM-Proxy](https://github.com/MoonlightByte/Pythagora-LLM-Proxy).
+I recommend you use the latest Pythagora LLM Proxy to ensure proper error handling and formatting.

 Here's current list of error handling to address known issues: